AdarshKC/dikshu11.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-title: Diksha Bansal
-description: I've never been one of those programmers that works effectively on short amounts of sleep.
-I've always needed eight hours.

 ### Markdown